jackabox/gridsome.jackwhiting.co.uk/content/drafts/firebase-with-netlify-lambda-functions.md

 #### Environment Variables

-Firebase Admin SDK requires Node v10 for it to work on Netlify Lambda, to ensure that we are using Node V10+ we need to add an environement variable under our admin panel.
+Firebase Admin SDK requires Node v10 for it to work on Netlify Lambda, to ensure that we are using Node V10+ we need to add an environment variable under our admin panel.